Background

 Socialization Checklist

-• Meet New People: Introduce your puppy to people of all ages and appearances.
+• Meet New People: Introduce your puppy to people of all ages.

 • Interact with Other Animals: Arrange safe playdates with other dogs or pets.